 With customer experience (CX) becoming an integral part of doing business today, CXOs across industries are working feverishly to delight consumers along each step of the buyer journey.
 At a high level, ensuring a positive CX means eliminating the friction between the customer and the brand.

 Today, an overwhelming majority of these journeys begin on search engines.
-However, recent research shows that a pervasive confusion with how search works are having a negative impact on customer experience.
+However, recent research shows that a pervasive confusion with how search works are having a negative impact on customer experience, so kyc integration is most important.

 With brands continuing to deploy hefty budgets towards their online campaigns, and search engines continuing to evolve how they display results, it’s more crucial than ever for marketing teams to understand just how search is impacting CX, as well as what they can do to safeguard the experiences they’re providing.